-Three quality of life measures were infrequently assessed and reported in nine trials.
+Three quality of life measures were infrequently assessed and reported in ten trials.
 Due to limited data, results for each quality of life measure are summarized below without further analysis.
 Reported data are presented in Appendix Table D12.

 For the change from baseline in total MIDAS using a three-month recall, scores were assessed over 12 weeks for erenumab, fremanezumab, and galcanezumab, with one erenumab study reporting results from 13 through 24 weeks.
-Overall, there were greater reductions with the CGRP inhibitors than placebo, which was statistically significant in the fremanezumab trials (Bigal 2015b and HALO-EM) and one erenumab trial (Sun 2016).
-Although not statistically significant, one trial reported an improvement with topiramate versus placebo over 26 weeks,47 and another trial reported an improvement with amitriptyline over topiramate in 26 weeks.54
+Overall, there were greater reductions with the CGRP inhibitors than placebo, which was statistically significant in the fremanezumab trials (Bigal 2015b and HALO-EM), one erenumab trial (Sun 2016) and two galcanezumab trials (EVOLVE-1 and EVOLVE-2).
+Although not statistically significant, one trial reported an improvement with topiramate versus placebo over 26 weeks,49 and another trial reported an improvement with amitriptyline over topiramate in 26 weeks.56 range: 10-21).
+The comparator trials (topiramate and amitriptyline only) also reported larger improvements in scores for up to 26 weeks.